fadden/CiderPress2/DiskArc/FS/CPM-notes.md

 simply omit the prefix/suffix, for approach #3 we treat user 0 files as living in the root directory.

+There are a number of operations to consider:

+ - Adding files to a nonzero user from GUI/CLI.
+ - Extracting files from a nonzero user from GUI/CLI.
+ - Copying files between volumes, retaining or altering the user number.
+ - Changing the user number of one or more files.

 Analysis:

-Approach #1 is the easiest.
-If user numbers are rarely used, the additional effort and weirdness associated with the other approaches can be avoided.
+Approach #1 (global setting) works reasonably well for the command line, where the user number can be specified as an additional argument, but is a bit awkward for the GUI.
+It provides no mechanism for changing a user number.
+When copying files, the user number would need to be set for both the source and destination.

-Approach #2 is the most direct.
+Approach #2 (filename tweak) is the most direct.
 User numbers are essentially part of the filename for files in a flat filesystem, so this is a natural fit.
-Suffixes feel more natural than prefixes, but prefixes are easier to sort, and don't disrupt the file extension.
+Suffixes feel more natural than prefixes, but prefixes are easier to sort, and don't disrupt the file extension for extracted files.
 The user number for a file can be changed by renaming the file.
+The trouble with this approach is that there is no longer a way to get the actual filename from the API.
+Anything that wants to hide the user number will have to parse the filename and manually exclude the prefix/suffix.
+Tools that do file extraction will want to keep the user number to ensure filename uniqueness, and also so that it's not lost if the file is added back, but it could be annoying to have to rename files for use with tools that don't understand the prefix/suffix.

-Approach #3 allows files to be extracted with the correct filenames, regardless of user number, while still allowing multiple files with the same name to coexist.
+Approach #3 (virtual directories) allows files to be extracted with the correct filenames, regardless of user number, while still allowing multiple files with the same name to coexist.
 Tools for moving files between directories can be used to alter user numbers.
 We don't want to clutter up file listings with a bunch of virtual directories, so they would need to be included in some places but omitted in others.
-The directory juggling makes this the most complicated approach to implement.
+Unfortunately it's not possible to show the directory entries to the pathname resolver but hide them from the file list generator, so this needs to be done at the application level, and all of the unit tests need to be aware of the situation.
+The directory juggling and the added burden on application code makes this the most complicated approach to implement.

 None of this has an impact on the file attribute preservation technique.
 User numbers aren't preserved by AppleSingle or NAPS, so their preservation is independent of other attributes.

+Conclusions:

+There isn't an ideal way to handle this.
+Some part of the application will need to have CP/M-specific handling, even if we solve part of the problem in the filesystem code.

+One common feature of all filesystems is that the names of files in a given directory are expected to be unique.
+To preserve that we can filter some of the files away, we can uniquify the filename, or we can generate a partial path; but we do need to do *something* or basic operations like CLI file selection become impossible.